 GeneCards Summary for INHBA Gene

 INHBA (Inhibin Beta A) is a Protein Coding gene.
-Diseases associated with INHBA include ovary adenocarcinoma and preterm premature rupture of the membranes.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Diseases associated with INHBA include Ovary Adenocarcinoma and Preterm Premature Rupture Of The Membranes.
+Among its related pathways are Signaling by NODAL and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is INHBB.

 UniProtKB/Swiss-Prot for INHBA Gene

 Inhibins and activins inhibit and activate, respectively, the secretion of follitropin by the pituitary gland.
 Inhibins/activins are involved in regulating a number of diverse functions such as hypothalamic and pituitary hormone secretion, gonadal hormone secretion, germ cell development and maturation, erythroid differentiation, insulin secretion, nerve cell survival, embryonic axial development or bone growth, depending on their subunit composition.
 Inhibins appear to oppose the functions of activins.